 Amazing day trips from Malaga

 Malaga is incredibly well connected.
 It has an international airport, two train stations and a great road network.
-This makes it the ideal location to base yourself to explore the wider region of the Costa del Sol and Andalusia.
+Because of this, it is the ideal location to base yourself to explore the wider region of the Costa del Sol and Andalusia.

 There’s so many places you could visit, but here are my top day trips from Malaga: